County of Santa Barbara

 a) Approve and authorize the Chair to execute an Agreement for Services of Independent

-of janitorial services at Behavioral Wellness facilities for a total maximum contract amount not to
+provision of janitorial services at Behavioral Wellness facilities for a total maximum contract

-suspend, delay, or interrupt the services under the Agreement for convenience as provided in
+authority to (i) suspend, delay, or interrupt the services under the Agreement for convenience

-Section 15378(b)(4), finding that the actions are governmental funding mechanisms and/or fiscal
+CEQA Guidelines Section 15378(b)(4), finding that the actions are governmental funding

 A-8)